grncdr/node-any-db-transaction/README.md

 The same as [Transaction.commit](#transactioncommit) but issues a `ROLLBACK`.
 Again, the transaction will be unusable after calling this method.

-### Transaction.begin

-`(Continuation<void>) => void`

-Starts a nested transaction (by creating a savepoint) within this transaction and returns a new transaction object.
-Unlike [Connection.begin][], there is no option to replace the statement used to begin the transaction, this is because the statement must use a known savepoint name.

-While the child transaction is in progress the parent transaction will queue any queries it receives until the child transaction either commits or rolls back, at which point it will process the queue.
-Be careful: it's quite possible to write code that deadlocks by waiting for a query in the parent transaction before committing the child transaction.
-For example:

-    // Do not do this! it won't work!

-    var parent = conn.begin();  // starts the transaction
-    var child = parent.begin(); // creates a savepoint

-    parent.query('SELECT 1', function (err) {
-      child.commit();
-    });

-### Transaction.adapter

-Contains the adapter name used for this transaction, e.g. `'sqlite3'`, etc.

 ### Transaction events